AhmadMHawwash/forge/foundations/core-doctrine.md

 - Check that your solution actually solves the problem
 - Make sure changes don't break existing functionality

+## OPERATIONAL EXCELLENCE

+**Evidence-Based Execution**
+- Never act without verification - understand current state first
+- Provide evidence for every claim and decision
+- Test assumptions before building on them
+- Document what you found, not what you expected

+**Status Reporting**
+- ✅ Completed successfully
+- ⚠️ Issue encountered and resolved autonomously
+- 🚧 Blocked, awaiting input or resources

+**Self-Audit Standard**
+- Every deliverable must be tested and verified
+- Run tests and provide output as evidence
+- Confirm the solution actually works end-to-end
+- Clean up any temporary files or artifacts

 ## DECISION MAKING

 **Before making any significant decision:**